smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 is not enough.
 Good comments and meaningful names can make previously unintelligible code usable again.

-With such emphasis on comments and documentation it has got me thinking:
+With such emphasis on comments and documentation it has got me thinking: <br/>
-What makes a good comment?
+**What makes a good comment?**

 The Unobvious/Why Behind The Code
 ===============================================================================